departmentfortransport/ac-roadtraff-pipe/README.md

 ```

 This ensures that DfT\_styles can act as a master document for DfT-formatted tables, and as such we have no inconsistencies with font style, size, and colourings.

+A general workflow for creating new DfT Tables should be:

+1.  have a default Contents page that is made in Excel
+2.  have an R script that gets the data
+3.  have separate R scripts for each sheet you want to add, which takes raw data, rearranges, and formats into an excel doc

+^<sup>^</sup> The above workflow and process will be updated as I try this out more within DfT.
+Watch this space!

 Example
 -------